 Width and Height Requirements:

-By ADA standards, the clear width of a door opening must be a minimum of 32 inches and a maximum of 48 inches.
+By ADA standards, the clear width of a door opening must be a minimum of 32 inches.
 This clear width measurement is taken between the face of the door and the stop of the frame with the door open to 90 degrees (Figure A).
+In pairs, at least one of the active leaves must comply with this clear width requirement.

 The clear height of a door opening must be a minimum of 80 inches (Figure B).